tenstorrent/tt-metal/docs/source/resources/support.rst

 Community
 ---------

+We have an official Discord channel with representatives from both Tenstorrent and the Metal project.
+Join `here <https://discord.gg/tvhGzHQwaj>`_.

 We have a `discussion board
 <https://github.com/tenstorrent-metal/tt-metal/discussions>`_ on GitHub where
 members can bounce ideas off each other and discuss the project.